Notes on the Geography of Senegal: Dakar Two

 We're as close as we can get to Cape Manuel: military beyond.
 Looking for a concise description?
 Can't beat the U.S. Hydrographic Office's East Atlantic Pilot, 1920, p.
 59: "From Almadi ledge [a point to the north] Cape Manuel bears about S. 51 degrees E. (S. 31 degrees E. mag.), distant 8 miles.
 The intervening shore is high, covered with trees, and generally terminates at the seaside in basaltic cliffs or rocks.
 In a few places the cliffs descend into small bays, with beaches of white sand.
 The cape is high, covered with thick brushwood, and steep-to on its south side...."
 That's for sure.

-The first light here (the French name is Phare du Cap Manuel) was lit in 1867, when the Messageries Impériales, later the Messageries Maritimes, began monthly service between Bordeaux and Rio de Janeiro.
+The first light at the Phare du Cap Manuel was lit in 1867, when the Messageries Impériales, later the Messageries Maritimes, began monthly service between Bordeaux and Rio de Janeiro.
 It was a logical stop: Dakar is almost exactly 2,500 miles from each.
 Until then, the company's ships stopped in the Cape Verde Islands.

 P.S.
 The company was one of the ancestors of today's monster shipping company, CMA CGM.

 The French built a fort at the point, and some of its old buildings are accessible.

 Much later the government built this huge, Corbusian courthouse, abandoned as structurally unsafe in 1998.

 The thing had only been opened in 1956, three years before the French left.
 Makes you wonder if the British-built Hong Kong Airport, built in the last days of British rule, will prove any sturdier.

 Yes, the atmosphere in January is gritty, but the location is so prime--a mile south of the Place de l'Indépendance--that somebody has done a deal and got rights to build.